maadZia/maadZia.github.io/index.md

 ## Something about me

-* just an ordinary student
+* just an ordinary hardworking student at AGH University of Science and Technology
+* passionate musician
+* loves to cook
+* IT and AI pro in the making
+* still learning how to code properly

 ## Visit my GitHub page here